solana-labs/solana-program-library/docs/src/account-compression.md

 The Account Compression Program is written in rust and available on [crates.io](https://crates.io/crates/spl-account-compression) and [doc.rs](https://docs.rs/spl-account-compression/latest/spl_account_compression/).

-Account compression has the following functions are written in rust:
+Account compression has the following functions written in rust:

 - [append](https://docs.rs/spl-account-compression/latest/spl_account_compression/spl_account_compression/fn.append.html)

+This instruction allows the tree’s authority to append a new leaf to the tree without having to supply proof.

 ```
 pub fn append(